 You can also set days for which you want to enable/disable reminders.
 If you don’t want to receive reminders on Sundays for example, leave it unchecked.

-You can set reminders by clicking the settings icon and going to Preferences.
+You can set reminders by clicking the Settings icon and going to Preferences > Reminder tab.

 Detect idle time #

-While tracking time, Clockify Desktop app can detect when you’re away from your computer so you don’t accidentally add that time to your timesheet.
+While tracking time, Clockify Desktop app can detect when you’re away from your computer so you don’t accidentally log that time.
 The app detects when you’re inactive based on your mouse movements.

 (Note: if you’ve downloaded Clockify for Mac from the App Store, idle detection is not available.
 You can download the version with idle detection here.)